FernandoAxel/Amazon-price-bot/README.md

 ```
 You will be asked to enter or paste the URL of the Nike shop product you want to scrape.

+Select one of the bot options
+1.Price
+2.Name
+3.Description
+4.Leave

 The program will extract the price, name and description of the product.

 The results will be displayed in the console.